 6. WHAT CAN I COOK INSTEAD OF MEAT?

 Tofu is common known substitute, but vegetarian and vegan recipes are now easy to come by in recipe books and online.
-Also watch out for our weekly Meatless Monday dish here at Orgayana – this week: Long beans and bean sprouts salad
+Also watch out for our Meatless Monday dish here at Orgayana – how about this: Long beans and bean sprouts salad

 7. WHAT IS FAKE MEAT AND CAN I EAT THIS ON A MONDAY?